This post was updated on May 2, 2022

 The longevity of a deck or other exterior wood structure depends highly on how well it is maintained.
-A wood surface left alone or neglected will not last long in the harsh environment.
-Wood needs to be sealed and protected from moisture, UV rays, mold, mildew and such contaminants that will cause rot and decay.
-The most common types of wood protectants are oil and water based.
+A wood surface left alone or neglected will not last long in a harsh environment.
+Wood needs to be sealed and protected from moisture, UV rays, mold, mildew, and such contaminants that will cause rot and decay.
+The most common types of wood protectants are oil and water-based.

 To do this successfully a few guidelines need to be followed.